Alissa-and-Joe-Notebook-Project/Alissa-Joe-Notebook-Project/README.md

 # Alissa-Joe-Notebook-Project
-We will be discussing the research on our notebook
+We will be discussing the research on our alternative notebook of choice Polynote!
 # AlternateNotebooks
 research into things other than Jupyter Notebook